 - I’ll write more about this later, but I want to improve my home teaching skills.
 Since I don’t have time to train for a Montessori certificate, observing the teacher has been helpful.

-- Completed Dash Into Reading Set 1; Montessori pink, blue, and green series, Bob books, Guided Science Readers
+- Completed Dash Into Learning set 2 (use code BETTY20 for 20%); Montessori pink, blue, and green series, Bob books, Guided Science Readers

 - Occasionally reading simple leveled readers, signs, menus, and other environmental print